This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 9. Supervision is the Ultimate Dog-Proofing Tip

-Playing with dog in garden
+Supervising a dog in the garden

-If a dog loves to escape, supervising him in the yard is always the best (and cheapest) option.
+If a dog loves to escape, supervising them in the yard is always the best (and cheapest) option.
 Escape attempts are often the result of boredom or frustration, so just playing with your dog outside could help.

 Blue paw